 When Shimano released its "deer head" rear derailleur back in the early 80's, it revolutionized the cycling world by effectively creating the world's first mountain bike drivetrain.
 Ever since then, Deore XT has come to be known as the benchmark for MTB groups.
-In its latest incarnation, the XT rear derailleur was updated for use in 10-speed drivetrains (what Shimano calls "Dyna-Sys"), and features a Shadow design, effectively giving the derailleur a lower profile to avoid contact with foreign obstacles.
+In the 780 Series, the XT rear derailleur was improved and updated to work with 10-speeds (what Shimano calls "Dyna-Sys").
+It also features a Shadow design, effectively giving the derailleur a lower profile to avoid contact with foreign obstacles.
 This particular model, the M781, is available in both medium (GS) and long (SGS) cage lengths, but does not have the friction clutch found on the Shadow Plus version.

 This came stock on my Giant XTC.
 It shifts very well, and is dependable.

 I purchased this derailleur in the spring, and have been abusing it on the road, trails, and in very rocky terrain.
 I've hit the derailleur multiple times on rocks and trees, to the point of breaking the hanger a month ago.
 With a new hanger put on, this derailleur still shifts as smooth and cleanly now as it did out of the box.
 I would recommend this to anyone in need of an affordable 10 speed derailleur.